filecoin-project/filecoin-docs/docs/get-started/lotus/multisig.md

 lotus msig create --required=2 signerAddress1 signerAddress2 signerAddress3
 ````

-The above example creates a multisig wallet with three signers, but only requires two approvals for the transaction to be executed.
+The above example creates a multisig wallet with three signers, but only requires two approvals for a transaction to be executed.

 ## Propose and approve a transaction